gcmac16/nba_court_vision/README.md

   1. Learn to predict which game is is being viewed (where tuples of (home_team, away_team) constitute the label)
   2. Build a model that learns which home court the game is being played on.
   3. Train an object detection model to detect the location of the basket, ball and players
-    a.
-Build a system to take these outputs and build the path of players across the posession.
+  4. Build a system to take these outputs and build the path of players across the posession.

 As you can see, I have some pretty lofty goals so we'll see how far this gets.
 The general layout of the repository is as follows:
 * ***nbs:*** contains the notebooks I've used for different parts of the modeling process